newrelic/nr-labs-components/src/components/filter-bar/README.md

 # FilterBar

 The FilterBar component allows a user to filter from a list of options.
-Based on the choices of the user, the component returns a NRQL query `WHERE` clause.
+The component returns an array of objects containing the user's selections.

 ## Usage